 "You delivered a forceful blow with your helmet and made no attempt whatsoever to wrap up your opponent or make a conventional tackle on the play.
 This illegal contact clearly could have been avoided."

 The ban was overturned in time for Goldson to participate in Wednesday's practice in preparation for Sunday's trip to face Tom Brady' Patriots.

 The one-game suspension would have cost Goldson in the around $265,000.

 The league rescinded a one-game suspension last season against then-Ravens safety Ed Reed, who instead faced a $50,000 fine.

 Write for GiveMeSport!
-Sign-up to the GMS Writing Academy here:http: //gms.to/130seMa
+Sign-up to the GMS Writing Academy here:https: //gms.to/130seMa

 DISCLAIMER: This article has been written by a member of the GiveMeSport Writing Academy and does not represent the views of GiveMeSport.com or SportsNewMedia.
 The views and opinions expressed are solely that of the author credited at the top of this article.
 GiveMeSport.com and SportsNewMedia do not take any responsibility for the content of its contributors.